 The Stratocaster double-cutaway body style is common today, but it was pretty futuristic back in 1954.
 Remember, these were the days of big, hollow-bodied jazz guitars.
 The solid-body, single-cutaway Telecaster had only appeared on the scene a few years before the Strat.

 Many guitars followed suit after the success of the Strat, including the legendary Gibson SG, which was originally intended as a double-cutaway replacement for the Les Paul.
 Today, there are countless guitars with double-cutaway designs similar to the Stratocaster.
 Some are made for metal, some are vintage designs, and most land somewhere in the middle.

-But the SG and guitars like it obviously aren't superstrats, so what is the basic criteria we are looking for here?
-For that we only need to look at the classic Fender profile.
+But the SG and guitars like it obviously aren't superstrats, so what are the basic criteria we are looking for here?
+For that, we only need to look at the classic Fender profile.
 We're thinking of 25.5" scale guitars with a double-cutaway design and bolt-on neck.
 Tonewoods are a matter of preference, though historically the Strat has an alder body and maple neck.

-On Stratocasters most of electronics are attached to the pickguard itself, which makes it super easy to replace the electronics.
+On Stratocasters, most of the electronics are attached to the pickguard itself, which makes it super easy to replace the electronics.
 You can even buy pre-loaded pickguards that come equipped with the pickups and electronics you want.

 Many superstrats are designed this way, but many others have no pickguard and house the electronics in a cavity within the guitar body.
 This is really a matter of personal preference and aesthetics, though some guitarists swear that pickups mounted directly to the guitar body sound better.